BIT has developed a protocol to ensure that concerning student behavior, mental health issues, or incidents are addressed consistently.*

 Part of this protocol is an assessment of whether such notifications are legally permitted, and whether such notifications could be helpful or harmful to the intervention and to risk management priorities

-Situations involving student(s) demonstrating an imminent threat to harm of self or others should be referred immediately to the Department of Public Safety
+Situations involving student(s) demonstrating an imminent threat to harm of self or others should be referred immediately to the Department of Public Safety, and then to the Dean of Students office.

 - Follow-up actions may include: